zenaton/zenaton-ruby/README.md

 ## Requirements

-This gem has been tested with Ruby 2.3 or later.
+This gem has been tested with Ruby 2.3 and later.

 ## Installation